Mesalamine controlled-release capsulesPronunciation

 Brand Name: Pentasa

-Mesalamine controlled-release capsules is used for:
+Mesalamine controlled-release capsules are used for:

 Treating and causing remission of various forms of mild to moderate ulcerative colitis (inflammation of the colon).
 It may also be used for other conditions as determined by your doctor.